UNC-Libraries/hy-c/README.md

   - Swap: 2 GB
   - Disk image size: 200 GB

-- In order to stop the application and services, you can do a ctrl-c inside the window where you ran `mutagen-compose up`, or you can click the "stop" button in Docker Desktop in the containers/apps section.
+- In order to stop the application and services, you can do a ctrl-c inside the window where you ran `docker-compose up`, or you can click the "stop" button in Docker Desktop in the containers/apps section.

 ##### Docker debugging notes
 * Updates to the code should be picked up pretty immediately - there could be a second or so lag, but it should be fairly instantaneous.
-* When your Solr, Fedora, and Postgres get out of sync, it might be easiest to stop the application and dependencies (`mutagen-compose stop`), delete the volumes for all three of these, then bring everything back up.
+* When your Solr, Fedora, and Postgres get out of sync, it might be easiest to stop the application and dependencies (`docker-compose stop`), delete the volumes for all three of these, then bring everything back up.
 * If you change volume permissions via the docker-compose file, you will need to delete the existing volumes before you see any changes.
 * If you get a message like:
 ```